The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Introduction

-To prove this hardness we reduce from the \QC{} problem where the objective is to compute a number $z \leq \gamma$ such that $z^2 \equiv \alpha \bmod \beta$ or to state correctly that such a number does not exists.
-In a classical result, this problem was proven to be NP-hard by Manders and Adleman~\cite{DBLP:journals/jcss/MandersA78} already in 1978, showing a reduction from $3$-\textsc{SAT}.
-This hardness even persists when the prime factorization of $\beta$ is given~\cite{DBLP:journals/jcss/MandersA78}.
-By this result, Manders and Adleman proved that it is NP-complete to compute the solutions of diophantine equations of degree $2$.
+To prove this hardness, we reduce from the \QC{} problem.
+This problem asks whether there exists a $z \leq \gamma$ such that $z^2 \equiv \alpha \bmod \beta$ for some $\gamma, \alpha, \beta \in \mathbb{N}$.
+This problem was proven to be NP-hard by Manders and Adleman~\cite{DBLP:journals/jcss/MandersA78} already in 1978 by showing a reduction from $3$-\textsc{SAT}.
+This hardness even persists if the prime factorization of $\beta$ is given~\cite{DBLP:journals/jcss/MandersA78}.
+By this result, Manders and Adleman prove that it is NP-complete to compute the solutions of diophantine equations of degree $2$.
+However, their reduction yields large parameters.
+In detail, the occurrences of each prime factor in the prime factorization of $\beta$ is too large to obtain the desired lower bound for the \TwoStageProb{} problem.
+The occurrence of each prime factor is at least linear in the number of variables and clauses of the underlying $3$-\textsc{SAT} problem.

+We give a new reduction yielding a stronger statement: The \QC{} problem is NP-hard even if the prime factorization of $\beta$ is given and each prime factor occurs at most once (except 2 which occurs four times).
+Beside being useful to prove the lower bounds for solving the \TwoStage{} ILPs, we think this results is of independent interest.
+We obtain a neat structure which may be helpful in various related problems or may yield stronger statements of past results which use the \QC{} problem.

-In order to achieve the desired lower bounds on the running time from the reductions we make use of the Exponential Time Hypothesis (ETH) -- a widely believed conjecture stating that the $3$-\textsc{SAT} problem with $\ell$ variables cannot be solved in subexponential time.
-Using the ETH, plenty lower bounds for various problems are shown, for an overview on the techniques and results see e.g.~\cite{DBLP:books/sp/CyganFKLMPPS15}.
-Furthermore, the Sparsification lemma states that we can reformulate a given formula into subexponential many new formulas each with a linear number of clauses regarding $\ell$.
-Formally this yields:
+In order to achieve the desired lower bounds on the running time we make use of the Exponential Time Hypothesis (ETH) -- a widely believed conjecture stating that the $3$-\textsc{SAT} problem cannot be solved in subexponentially time with respect to the number of variables: